kate-goldenring/akri/workshop/workshop.md

 1. Deploying a streaming application
 1. Deploying an additional USB camera
 1. Cleanup
+1. Running the demo again on your own cluster

 ## Background
 Akri is an open source project that lets you easily expose IoT devices and peripherals (such as IP cameras and USB devices) as resources in a Kubernetes cluster.
 Akri continually detects nodes that have access to these devices and schedules workloads based on them.